-In that same year, Republican gubernatorial candidate Charlie Crist proclaimed his support for the automatic restoration of voting rights for persons upon the completion of sentence and promised to work to expand voting rights to persons with a felony conviction in his capacity as a member of the Board of Executive Clemency.
-Crist stated, "I think the time has come in our state that we look for automatic renewal of those [voting] rights."
-Only months after winning the election and taking office, Governor Crist and the Board of Executive Clemency voted to change the rules of clemency, thereby making the restoration of voting rights automatic for individuals convicted of certain, mostly non-violent, offenses.
+In 2007, Governor Charlie Crist and the Board of Executive Clemency voted to change the rules of clemency, thereby making the restoration of voting rights automatic for individuals convicted of certain, mostly non-violent, offenses.
 Persons who have been convicted of more serious crimes, not including some violent and sex crimes, can now have their rights restored without a hearing before the Board.
-People convicted of certain serious offenses, such as murder or sex crimes, can either wait 15 years after the completion of sentence (during which they must have remained crime-free) to apply without a hearing, or petition the Board directly for a review and in-person hearing.
-While it was estimated that this change would eventually impact between 250,000 and 300,000 of Florida's 1 million residents who are disenfranchised due to a felony conviction, a July 2008 figure indicates that 115,000 Floridians have had their right to vote restored since the new policy took effect 15 months prior.
-The Governor's office has acknowledged that a shortage of staff has limited the pace at which applications can be reviewed.
-In August 2008, Governor Crist issued an order to state parole agencies to provide additional information regarding the restoration process to persons who have completed their sentence.
+People convicted of serious offenses, such as murder or sex crimes, can either wait 15 years after the completion of sentence (during which they must have remained crimefree) to apply without a hearing, or petition the Board directly for a review and inperson hearing.
+While it was estimated that this change would eventually impact between 250,000 and 300,000 of Florida's one million residents who are disenfranchised due to a felony conviction, a June 2010 figure indicates that 152,000 Floridians have had their right to vote restored since the new policy took effect.